 pgxn install pair

-- How will the command-line client work?
+- How does the command-line client work?

 - What about Windows?

-- The PGXN client will always follow the lead of the PostgreSQL core on installing extensions.
+- The PGXN client follows the lead of the PostgreSQL core on installing extensions.
 If support for installing extensions on Windows improves such that a compiler is no longer required, the PGXN client will be modified as appropriate to take advantage of it.
 This applies not specifically to Windows, but to the ability of the core installer (or any future community-supported installer) to work on any platform.